fredoste101/asciiarchii/README.txt

 * Much friendlier help-page when doing --help
   Also a tourough[sic] explantion of how json should be structured.
   Both a generalized explanation and examples.

-* syntax highlighting within vim
-  This should be trivial... glhf

 *Sender received for communications.